 You might be surprised by this, but yes, you can!
 Make sure that you use a sealed, freezer-safe container and use up within two months after storing.
 It can easily be defrosted overnight in the refrigerator.

 How can I make a healthier cranberry sauce?

-- Sugar-Free Version – If you’re sensitive to sweeteners, feel free to leave them out.
+If you’re sensitive to sweetener or would like a vegan cranberry sauce with no sugar, feel free to leave it out.
 But, keep in mind that your cranberry sauce will be extremely tart, even with the orange juice added.
 Consider adding ½ cup of applesauce to the cranberry sauce as it cooks to balance out the tart taste.